thisisagile/easy/README.md

 All classes that inherit from `Record`  or `Entity` will have an internal object called `state`.
 This allows for easy mapping of the content of an entity, which is usually JSON.
 We prefer to keep our entities immutable.
 An update should therefore always return a new instance of the entity, instead of modifying its state.

-### Process
+# Process
 The process layer contains use cases, that model your process.

-### Services
+# Services
 The services layer has resource as the layer supertype, to model the API exposed.

-### Utilities
+# Utilities
 Additionally, this library contains utility classes for standardizing e.g. uri's, and ids, constructors, lists, queries, and errors.
+Quite often these are constructed as monads, which renders robust code.

 This library will contain a simple validation mechanism, using decorators.